-Keele Solar Farm, A.Turner, Keele University
+Vegetation on solar farm, A.Turner, Keele University, Keele

 Innovative monitoring technologies

 Monitoring wildlife with drones

 increasing role in the solar sector, carrying out thermographic inspections and construction oversight.
 In the context of natural capital management, drones can utilise different sensors, including thermographic, visual and multispectral, to monitor and record flora and fauna across the entire solar farm quickly, accurately and to very high levels of detail.
 This enables high frequency and large area coverage monitoring to be carried out at a fraction of the cost of ground-based manual alternatives.